surge-ai/slate/source/index.html.md

 Parameter | Type | Description
 --------- | ---- | -----------
 id | string |
-callback_url | string | Once a task is completed, it is POSTed to this url. created_at | string |
+created_at | string |
 fields_template | string | A template describing how fields are shown to workers working on the task.
 For example, if `fields_template` is "<a href="{{url}}">{{company_name}}</a>", then workers will be shown a link to the company. instructions | string | Instructions shown to workers describing how they should complete the task.